renan2scarvalho/renan2scarvalho.github.io/_posts/2020-08-31-ETL-with-Pentaho.md

 (https://www.idatamigration.com/img/etl_diagram_2.png){: .mx-auto.d-block :}

-For this post, I've used Pentaho Data Integration and MySQL Workbench to realize an ETL process for a *"BI Developer"* bootcamp challenge.
+For this post, I've used Pentaho Data Integration and MySQL Workbench to realize an ETL process as part of a workshop.
 So let's take a quick look over Pentaho.

 ## Pentaho Data Integration (PDI)